ZJUCADGeoSim/Hausdorff/README.md

 ## More complicated usages

-Run with Tang et al. [2009]'s method for upper bound estimation:
+* Run with Tang et al. [2009]'s method for upper bound estimation:
 ```bash
 ./build/bin/hausdorff -a ./sample_data/hand-tri-smooth.obj -b ./sample_data/hand-tri.obj -t triangle
 ```

-Relative error can be applied via ...
+* Relative error can be applied via options `-e 0.01 -c rel`, then the stop condition is `U - L < 0.01 * L`
+* Diag-rel error can be applied via options `-e 0.01 -c diag`, then the stop condition is `U - L < 0.01 * diag length of bbox`

 ## Motivation of this work